Commission on Race and Ethnic Disparities

 The commission published its report in March 2021, the content of which caused considerable controversy.
 The report concluded that the "claim the country is still institutionally racist is not borne out by the evidence", but some experts complained that the report misrepresented evidence, and that recommendations from ethnic minority business leaders who contributed were ignored.
 Seun Matiluko has written that CRED "would become one of the most controversial government commissions of the 21st century".
+Additionally, a section on the Caribbean slave trade was amended, following widespread criticism that it glorified the practice and downplayed its negative effects.

 Members

 Commission members were recruited by political adviser Munira Mirza, who has previously denied the existence of structural and institutional racism.